Fazilka district

 Fazilka district is one of 23 districts in the state of Punjab in India.
-The district headquarters of the Fazilka District are at Fazilka.
+The city of Fazilka serves as the district headquarters of Fazilka District.
+The district is part of the Firozpur division.

 History

 On 27 July 2011, the Government of Punjab created two new districts: Fazilka district by the partition of Firozpur district, and Pathankot district by the partition of Gurdaspur district.

 On 29 January 1970, Gandhi announced the transfer of a part of Fazilka tehsil and Abohar to Haryana.
 The final transfer of Fazilka and Abohar was to take place by January 1975.
-The transfer to a neighbouring State of Punjab's cotton-producing belt of Abohar and Falzika was not accepted.
+The transfer to a neighbouring State of Punjab's cotton-producing belt of Abohar and Fazilka was not accepted.
 On 25 January, the Mathew Commission said that Abohar and Fazilka tehsils of Punjab could not be transferred to Haryana because they were not contiguous with Haryana's border.

 Location

 It is located next to the border with Pakistan, the border being to its west.
 It has the district of Firozpur to its north, Sri Muktsar Sahib to its east and Sri Ganganagar to the south and Pakistan to its west.